Paul Hetherington: Critical response to Hetherington's poetry

-As editor
+Career as editor

 Paul Hetherington was co-editor in 1983 with Victor Bivoltsis and Andrew Masterson of a short-lived literary journal Perverse Pleasures.
 He became Associate Editor of Fremantle Arts Reviewin 1989 and editor of the magazine later that year.
 He was founding editor of Voices: the Quarterly Journal of the National Library of Australia from 1991 to 1997 and Editor of National Library of Australia News from 1990 to 2009.
 He was Poetry Editor of the Canberra Times from 1998 to 2000.